-- 14.1 There will be a maximum of three (3) races per day.
-Except for the Double Handed League will race one (1) race only per day. - 14.2 The Low Point Scoring System of Appendix A9 of the RRS will apply. - 14.3 No drops will apply.
+- 14.1 There will be a maximum of eight (8) races per day. - 14.2 The Low Point Scoring System of RRS Appendix A5.2 will apply. - 14.3 No drops will apply.

 15 MEDIA RIGHTS AND RESTRICTIONS

 15.1 The conditions of entry include that competitors acknowledge that the OA owns all media rights to the event and may exercise those rights as it sees fit and that the OA has the unconditional perpetual right to publish and broadcast, for any purpose and in any media, photographs and video and audio recordings taken of boats and competitors during the event.